remix-run/react-router/docs/API.md

-## IndexRedirect
+### `<IndexRedirect>`
-Index Redirects allow you to redirect from the URL of a parent route to another route.
+An `<IndexRedirect>` allows you to redirect from the URL of a parent route to another route.
 They can be used to allow a child route to serve as the default route for its parent, while still keeping a distinct URL.

 Please see the [Index Routes guide](/docs/guides/basics/IndexRoutes.md).